 Abuse of Privilege

-It’s no secret that a lot of Walmarts are in ‘less than desirable locations’.
+It’s no secret that a many Walmarts are in ‘less than desirable locations’.
 We’ve noticed an influx of people hanging out at Walmart parking lots panhandling and loitering.
-Its not up to us to assume their intentions but one doesn’t have to have a degree in Criminology to know that they’re not for the good which leaves question why anyone would want to even stay there…or at least for us.
+One doesn’t have to have a Criminology degree to know that they’re not for the good which leaves question why anyone would want to even stay there anyway.

-How to find Walmarts that DO allow RV overnight parking?
+How to find Walmarts overnight parking for RVs?

-So, there is an actual phone app that you can download.
-It’s called All-Stays Walmart Overnight Parking.
+So, there is an actual phone app that you can download called All-Stays Walmart Overnight Parking.
 The app is rated “Excellent” by Wired Magazine and seen in Harvard Business Review.

 The store founder was an RVer and the general policy remains that RVers can spend one night free in a store parking lot.
 You get some rest, maybe shop a bit and move on early in the morning.